-What would our lives be like if this was the attitude we carried around with us everywhere we went?
+What would our lives be like if this was our everyday, every moment attitude?

 2. Puzzles are about playfulness.

 The truth here is that we can be serious without being solemn.
-It means allowing ourselves to get carried away by the work, and before you know it, the time has flown by.
+It means allowing ourselves to get carried away by the work, and before you know it, the time has flown.